NobilityDeviant/ZenDownloader/README.md

 and find the version closest to yours.

-If you can't find an exact match you can use the link it provides for your Operating System and replace the version with your own.
+If you can't find an exact match, you can use the link it provides for your Operating System and replace the version with your own.

 For example: [128.0.6613.85](https://storage.googleapis.com/chrome-for-testing-public/128.0.6613.85/win64/chromedriver-win64.zip)

 **Settings**

-Now inside `Settings` you will see 2 options:
+Now inside **Settings** you will see 2 options:

 *Chrome Browser Path*